entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 427. Groove for postbranchial lamina of anterior lateral plate: absent (0); present (1).
 >  - This character is widely present in phylctaeniids.

+428. Dermal contact between posterior dorsolateral and anterior lateral plates: present (0), absent (1).
+>  - This character is widely present in basally branch arthrodires and petalichthys, but absent in brachythoracids.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.